cloudera/hue/desktop/core/ext-py/requests-kerberos-0.6.1/README.rst

 ---------------------

-By default, ``HTTPKerberosAuth`` will require mutual authentication from the server, and if a server emits a non-error response which is cannot be authenticated, a ``requests_kerberos.errors.MutualAuthenticationError`` will be raised.
-IF a server emits an error which cannot be authenticated, it will be returned to the user but with it's contents and headers stripped.
+By default, ``HTTPKerberosAuth`` will require mutual authentication from the server, and if a server emits a non-error response which cannot be authenticated, a ``requests_kerberos.errors.MutualAuthenticationError`` will be raised.
+If a server emits an error which cannot be authenticated, it will be returned to the user but with its contents and headers stripped.

 OPTIONAL
 ^^^^^^^^